patrick21081995/VISKOSITAS/README.md

 All references used in mathematical and computational modeling, database, data analysis and computational model construction can be seen in the work of Duchesne et al. (2013), Chen et al. (2021) and Anjos (2021).

-A GUI application can be downloaded in Versions > VISKOSITAS_Beta_0.4.1.exe (updates can be seen in versions_update) (Viskositas 1.0 will be avaible soon!!)

 ## Testing

 Through a database with 6358 different chemical composition data, temperature and viscosity measured experimentally, a preprocessing was carried out relating chain depolymerization (NBO/T) and liquidus temperature (Tliq) parameters (Vargas et al., 2001).
 A database for training, validation and testing was separated.
 The test dataset was _not_ used for training the neural network.